Electrical Contractors’ Association of the City of Chicago/ECA

 IBEW/NECA Tuition Reimbursement Program (INTRP)

 To further encourage IBEW 134 members to pursue management positions within the industry, the IBEW/NECA Tuition Reimbursement Program (INTRP) was established to provide financial assistance towards completion of the BINTM degree.
 INTRP covers 50% of tuition cost (part-time UG rate) for a maximum of three courses (4.5 credits) per calendar year.
 An application is required to confirm eligibility and a request for reimbursement must be submitted at the start of each semester.
 Eligible students must obtain a “C” or better in all supported courses.
-More details on this program are provided in the INTRP brochure.
+For more details, contact Pamela Houser, INTM Program Manager, 312.567.3650.

 IIT Student Chapter of the National Electrical Contractors Association (NECA)